kubilaycaglayan/weather-app/README.md

 # WEATHER APPLICATON

-You can learn the weather reports by typing the city.
+You can learn weather reports by typing the city.
-At the moment you finished with typing the engine takes over the job, sending a request to the Open Weather API, fetching the results and displaying them.
+At the moment you finished with typing the engine takes over the job, sending a request to the Open Weather API, fetching the results, and displaying them.
-These are all happening in async functions which are not affecting UX sustainability.
+These are all happening in async functions that are not affecting UX sustainability.

 ## Live Demo